Kinetic Field Theory: Perturbation theory beyond first order: Cosmological particle trajectories

-also leads to the exact physical trajectories \eqref{eq:particle trajectories Physical}.
-In this case, however, inertial particle motion is given by the Zel'dovich propagator, whereas particle interactions appear together with the propagator of the Hamiltonian equations of motion.
-The collective potential that appears in the interaction operator \eqref{eq:interaction operator Zel'dovich} is defined by the modified Poisson equation \eqref{eq:mod Poisson_eq}.
+Returning to the collective potential that appears in the interaction operator \eqref{eq:interaction operator Zel'dovich} we note that it is defined by the modified Poisson equation \eqref{eq:mod Poisson_eq}.
 However, since KFT describes a system on the basis of individual particles and their interactions, an expression for the two-particle interaction potential is needed.
 It was shown in \cite{2020arXiv_MeanField} that \eqref{eq:mod Poisson_eq} implies a two-particle interaction potential $v(\veck, \eta)$ that can be approximated by

 where $P_\delta^{(\mathrm{lin})}(k,\eta)$ and $P_\delta(k,\eta)$ are the linear and the non-linear dark matter power spectra respectively.
 The function $f_v(k)$ can be determined approximately from first order KPT, which is discussed in \autoref{apx:Yukawa cutoff}.
 It is shown there that we can approximate the two-particle interaction potential for particles moving along inertial Zel'dovich trajectories by a Yukawa potential